wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

 ### Setup the subscription

-Use the following command `cache/a/wis2/de-dwd-gts-to-wis2/#`, to subscribe to data published by the DWD-hosted GTS-to-WIS2 gateway made available through the Global Caches :
+Use the following command `cache/a/wis2/de-dwd-gts-to-wis2/#`, to subscribe to data published by the GTS-to-WIS2 gateway hosted by DWD, made available through the Global Caches:

 ```bash
 wis2downloader add-subscription --topic cache/a/wis2/de-dwd-gts-to-wis2/#